sapk/dockerfiles/cloud9/README.md

 If you want to only expose cloud9 localy use -p 127.0.0.1:8181:8181 instead of -p 8181:8181.
 Otherwise it will be accesible to any equipement that can acces to your PC through the network.

-You need to set auth because if not set the server will only listen to inner-container localhost host and woulndn't be available to the host.
+You need to set auth because if not set the server will only listen to inner-container localhost host and wouldn't be available to the host.